-Sanju poster: Manisha Koirala bears a striking resemblance with Nargis
+Sanju poster: Manisha Koirala bears a striking resemblance to Nargis

 A biopic can be a risky territory and its casting can be the biggest challenge.
 From body language to mannerisms, actors need to get into their parts with conviction to ensure acceptance.
 And upcoming film Sanju seems to be hitting the bull’s eye.
 Whatever we saw of Ranbir Kapoor as Sanjay Dutt in the film’s trailer is unbelievable.
 But even the film’s supporting actors have put in a lot of hard work to get their individual roles correct.
 And one such role is of Manisha Koirala who is playing the legendary actor and Sanjay Dutt’s mother Nargis in Sanju.

 Director Rajkumar Hirani shared a new poster of Sanju which shows Manisha Koirala as Nargis in all her glory.
-From the correct makeup to expressions, she is bearing a striking resemblance with the yesteryear actor.
+From the correct makeup to expressions, she is bearing a striking resemblance to the yesteryear actor.

 Rajkumar Hirani captioned the poster as, “She lovingly called him #Sanju, and now that’s what we all do too!
 Watch the ever so wonderful Manisha Koirala as Nargisji on 29th June. @mkoirala #RanbirKapoor! #RajkumarHiraniFilms @VVCFilms @foxstarhindi”